DemocracyStudio/citizen_engagement/README.md

 Upload the stakeholders datasets in the tweet table.

-Add the name on agent table, based on tweet datasets' name.
+Look for more info about agent_id based on twitter_profile Add the name on agent table, based on tweet datasets' name.
-Look for more total_likes, total_retweets info about tweets Look for more info about agent_id based on twitter_profile

 drawing a diagram of the process which assesses an agent a higly_engaged level : if A is true and B is true and C is true and D is not true, and E or F is true then high.